pezipink/MixinProvider/README.md

 This mode allows you to inject F# code into another project by using #IF MIXIN markers and calling a dummy function.
 At compile time the Mixin provider will directly inject code generated via the metapgoram into those locations.
 (WORK IN PROGRESS, NOT YET SUPPORTED!)

 ### Metaprograms
 A metaprogram is any .fsx file or equivalent string.
 You can do anything and everything you want in your metaprogram.
-The only rule is that you have one root level function called "generate" that should return the program to compile.
-This function can also accept parameters that can be passed in by the Mixin type provider's static parameters.
+For Lite and Full modes, the only rule is that you have one root level function called "generate" that should return the program to compile.
+This function may accept parameters which you are able to supply via the type procider's static parameters

+In the case of injection mode, your metaprogram should have an implementation for each dummy injection function you use in the target F# projects.

 ###Other features

 * The metaprograms used to generate code are practically all-powerful.
 You can use type providers within metaprograms to load your metadata for generating types; you can even use the Mixin type provider inside other metaprograms recursively!
 * The mixin provider is also very complimentary to other type providers.
 If you are in the frustrating situation of using a type provider that requires a literal static parameter, and you have the information at compile time to calcuate that parameter, you can easily inline a mixin-lite metaprogram to generate a literal for you and feed it straight into the other type provider!
 * There are various switches to change the location where things are read from and written too, you can also tell the mixin provider to always or compile when the assembly is either missing or the static parameters changed.
-* Metaprograms are parameterizable via a  static parameter!
-At the moment it is simply 1 parameter that is a string representing all the paramters to be passed to the generate function.
-I have a nice plan to address this later, but that will have to do for now.

 ###Notes